Panic Room (song)

-"Panic Room" is a song by Antiguan singer-songwriter Au/Ra and British production duo CamelPhat.
-It was originally released as a solo song by Au/Ra in February 2018 before being remixed by CamelPhat and released credited to both artists on 29 March 2018.
-The remixed version charted in multiple countries, including the UK, where it reached the top 40 and was certified Platinum a year later.
-Au/Ra's original version without Camelphat has now sold more than the remixed version and was certified Gold (in excess of 500,000 copies) in the USA.
+"Panic Room" is a song by German singer-songwriter Au/Ra.
+It was released on 9 February 2018, as the lead single from her second extended play, X Games (2018).
+The song was later remixed by English production duo CamelPhat and was released on 29 March 2018.
+The latter version charted in multiple countries, including the United Kingdom, where it reached the top 40 and was certified Platinum a year later.
+Au/Ra's solo version later outsold the remix version and was certified Platinum (in excess of 1,000,000 copies) in the United States.

 Background

 Au/Ra wrote the song about experiencing anxiety.

 Music video

 The music video for the song featured a spaceship-like area.
 In this area, people are running away to containment chambers after finding a dead body to protect themselves.
 Originally, the singer follows the others, but reveals to the audience that she was the one who attacked.
 She enters a chamber and her eyes flash red.
-The video was released February 21, 2018, on the singer's YouTube channel.
+The video was released on 21 February 2018, on Au/Ra's YouTube channel.